UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 Unfortunately, I have not done thorough testing on this and simply grabbing only the first result might not work for more obscure players.

-Below is some sample code trying to find the `pageid` for Ronaldinho, Hulk and Yago Pikachu.
-It works, even with wrong date of birth values.
+Below is some sample code to find the `pageid` for Ronaldinho, Hulk and Yago Pikachu.
+It works even with wrong date of birth values.

 ```python
 import wikipedia